The Silk Road

 7 August - 23 August (Dushanbe, Tajikistan- via Uzbekistan – Ashgabat, Turkmenistan)

-We pass into Bukhara, Uzbekistan, a key Islamic centre along the Silk Road and will move from one World Heritage Site to another to reach Merv.
+We cycle to Bukhara, Uzbekistan, a key Islamic centre along the Silk Road and will move from one World Heritage Site to another to reach Merv.
 It was a previously important stop on the Silk Road and is rumoured to have been the largest city in the world in its heyday.
 We finish this historic leg of our journey in Turkmenistan’s capital.

 26 August - 5 September (Ashgabat, Turkmenistan – Tehran, Iran)